A comforting and hearty bowl of spaghetti turkey meatballs perfect for a Sunday dinner with family!

 - 1 large egg

-- - Wait a couple of minutes, to let the outside of the meatballs cook, then slowly stir and cover them with sauce.
+- Wait a couple of minutes, to let the outside of the meatballs cook, then slowly stir and cover them with sauce.
+Cook for 40 minutes.

-- - Bring a large pot of salted water to boil.
-Cook spaghetti and drain without rinsing.
+- Bring a large pot of salted water to boil.
+Cook spaghetti and drain well.
+Serve with meatballs, sauce and freshly grated parmesan cheese.